GHRik/openCV-exercises/find-tag/README.md

-# Counting money from image
+# Find marker on image

 ## Table of contents
 1. [ Description ](#repo)